 - a.
-The candidate gives a presentation of approximately 30 minutes on the thesis research and findings. - b.
-Following the presentation, the audience and committee members will question the student.
-The questioning may cover topics including, but not limited to, framing of the research question, methodology, data analysis and interpretation, soundness of conclusions, and implications of findings on future studies or related fields.
-After the questioning is completed, the meeting is closed to everyone except the committee members, who may ask additional questions and then render their vote. - c.
+The candidate gives a presentation-on the thesis research and findings. - b.
+The presentation is followed by an open question/answer session.
+After the question/answer session, the meeting is closed to everyone except the committee members, who may ask additional questions of the candidate.
+The candidate is excused from the meeting and the committee then renders their vote.
+The candidate is invited back and informed of the decision. - c.
 Upon passing the defense and completing necessary revisions to the thesis, the candidate will be certified by the thesis committee as having satisfied their thesis requirements through completing and submitting the Thesis Approval Form. - d.
-If the thesis defense is not passed, the student will be allowed a second attempt after the lapse of at least three months.
+If the thesis defense is not passed, the student will be allowed a second attempt after a lapse of at least three months.
 If unsuccessful in a second attempt, the student will not be granted the degree.